lukegob10/tracker_machine/docs/features_plan/solution-only-refactor-plan.md

 ## Why this exists
 Today Jira-lite’s dashboards and planning views are **subcomponent-centric**:
-- Master List, Kanban, Calendar, and most KPI math are computed from subcomponents.
+- Deliverables, Kanban, Calendar, and most KPI math are computed from subcomponents.
 - Solutions are more like containers/config (phases enabled, owner, status) and don’t carry enough tracking fields to stand alone.

 If teams want to track **only Solutions** (no Subcomponents), the UI becomes sparse and metrics collapse to zeros.
 This plan refactors the app so a **Solution can be the primary trackable work item**, while optionally retaining subcomponents for teams that need task-level detail.

 ## Target outcome (acceptance criteria)
 A user can create a Project + Solution (no subcomponents) and still:
-- See meaningful items on Dashboard, Kanban, Calendar, and the primary “Master List” view.
+- See meaningful items on Dashboard, Kanban, Calendar, and the primary “Deliverables” view.
 - Track ownership, due dates, phase/progress, and blockers/risks at the Solution level.
 - Export/import Solutions with the same governance fidelity currently expected for Subcomponents.
 - Retain an optional “Subcomponents mode” for teams that want granular work items.